iltommi/qdb-documentation/source/administration/operations.rst

 Database Storage
 ----------------

 In a production environment, the database should always be stored on its own, dedicated partition.
-The quasardb daemon should be provided the path to the database partition with the --root= command-line argument (see :doc:`../reference/qdbd`).
+The quasardb daemon should be provided the path to the database partition with the "root" option in its configuration file (see :doc:`../reference/qdbd`).

 Enabling data replication of 2 or higher is sufficient to protect against disk failure and subsequent data loss.
 Production environments should always use data replication if possible.
 RAID 1 and RAID 5 disk configurations are recommended but not required, as they may minimize the amount of downtime for your administration team.